teddy bear Parenting & Family See also:

 Children with Disabilities - Fact sheets on a variety of specific disabilities, each with a brief description of the disability and tips for parents and teachers.
 Additional resources are available from the Parent Center Resource Library on topics such as behavior, mental health, parental rights, technology, K-12 issues, early intervention, and more (Center for Parent Information and Resources; funded by the U.S. Department of Education).

 Chronic Conditions - Information for parents who have a child or adolescent with a chronic illness or disability.
 Includes articles on some specific conditions, as well as general coping advice.
-See also Developmental Disabilities (below), Learning Disabilities Webfinder, and Emotional Problems (below).
+See also Developmental Disabilities (below), Learning Disabilities Webfinder, Siblings of Sick Children, and Emotional Problems (below).

 Deafness Information for Families VIDEO - Resources tailored to parents and caregivers of children who are deaf or hard of hearing.
 (Gallaudet University)